 Another benefit of Sedation is that the perception of time that a patient experiences during a visit feels like minutes rather than long periods of time.
 Therefore, your dentist can perform longer, more complex procedures in a single visit rather than several visits.

-Since fewer appointments mean that treatments like the replacement of missing teeth, wisdom teeth extractions, smile makeovers, implants or bridges, as well as root canals and other complex dental treatments are no longer out of reach for patients with dental anxiety.
+As a result, fewer appointments mean that treatments like the replacement of missing teeth, wisdom teeth extractions, smile makeovers, implants or bridges, as well as root canals and other complex dental treatments are no longer out of reach for patients with dental anxiety.

 The good news is that sedation dentistry is very safe.
 We ensure the safety of our Sedation Dentistry patients by using monitoring equipment during the procedure, including a pulse oximeter and oxygen equipment.
 Our Dentists are also CPR-trained and are required to have reversal medication agents on hand in the rare case of an adverse reaction to the sedatives.